CiscoDevNet/terraform-provider-intersight/website/docs/d/hyperflex_cluster_backup_policy_deployment.html.markdown

 # Data Source: intersight_hyperflex_cluster_backup_policy_deployment
 Record of HyperFlex Cluster backup policy deployment.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_hyperflex_cluster_backup_policy_deployment.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `backup_data_store_name`:(string) Backup data store name used during the auto creation of the datastore.
 All VMs created in this data store will be automatically backed up.
 * `backup_data_store_size`:(int) Replication data store size in backupDataStoreSizeUnit.